Filters

 Case study

-Earls Court Development Company: Earls Court
+Earls Court Development Company: Supporting the Social Impact of the Earls Court Masterplan

 The Earls Court Development Company (ECDC) are responsible for driving the regeneration of the, circa 40 acres, former Earls Court Exhibition Centre site.
 In 2021, ECDC appointed RealWorth to measure the social value of the activities associated with the regeneration process and has since been retained as the Development Partnership’s Social Value Advisor to help define and implement its social value strategy.